PammyBanerjee9192/Socket_Programming_Using_C/README.md

 #include <ws2tcpip.h><br>

-B.before using socket you need to write this lines:<br>
+B.before using socket you need to write these lines:<br>

 WSADATA wsa;<br>